-Economic and Workforce Impact of COIVD-19 Insights from:
+Economic and Workforce Impact of COVID-19 Insights from:

 COVID-19'S IMPACT ON UNEMPLOYMENT

-A decade of job gains lost in a matter of weeks
+A decade of job gains lost in a matter of weeks, and many not coming back

 Post the end of Great Recession, the U.S. economy created 22 million jobs.